Isle of Anglesey County Council

 As a manufacturer, own-brander or importer of batteries (all of which are termed a 'producer' under the Regulations) you will have certain obligations, including traceability and monitoring requirements.
 There are also separate obligations for retailers and wholesalers (known as 'distributors') of batteries.

-Note: the safety of batteries is only partially enforced by trading standards; for information on other areas please see the guidance from the Office for Product Safety and Standards (OPSS) on the GOV.UK website.
+Note: the safety of batteries is only partially enforced by Trading Standards; for information on other areas, please see the guidance on waste batteries on the GOV.UK website, which was produced by the Office for Product Safety and Standards (OPSS) and the Department for Environment, Food and Rural Affairs (Defra).

 PRODUCT SAFETY